keebio/keebio-docs/docs/via.md

 To edit the mapping of the encoder, click on it, and the bottom half of the window will show the mappings for clockwise and counter-clockwise rotation, as well as pressing the encoder (if the encoder can be pressed).

 ![](./assets/images/via/encoder-edit.png)

+### Where is FN?

+An `Fn` key is just a reduced version of layers where you only have 1 layer accessible to you.
+The equivalent to `Fn` is `MO(1)`, which is in the `Layers` area of keycodes.
+By setting a key to do `MO(1)`, you are telling the keyboard to go to Layer 1 (remember that the main layer is 0), so you can access additional keys on that layer.

 ## Layouts